STUDENT BEHAVIOUR POLICY

 Orange report cards should be signed by the Head of Stage at the end of each day and scored below ‘3’ should be discussed with the student.
 A student being placed on Orange report should have a meeting with their parents and Head of Stage to discuss strategies for managing their behaviour.

-If a student escalates to Red 1, they will report to Head of School at the end of each day.
-The Head of School should email the parent outlining any negative behaviours, or positive achievements at the end of each day to enable behaviour to be supported at home.
+If a student escalates to Red, they will report to the Principal at the end of each day.
+The Principal should email the parent outlining any negative behaviours, or positive achievements at the end of each day to enable behaviour to be supported at home.
+The school will provide support to the student through the school psychologist.

 F. Level 4: Transfer to another class (art.
 199. para.1, p.
 2)

-If the behaviour does not improve after the use of a Report card (i.e. a student ‘fails’, Red 2), the learner is transferred to another class.
+If the behaviour does not improve after the use of a Report card (i.e. a student ‘fails’ Red), the learner is transferred to another class.
 If there is no other class, then the suggestion escalates to consideration of a transfer to another school in Level 5.
 The decision to transfer a student to another class involves SMT and Pastoral Care.

 Every teacher can propose a penalty for students according to art.
 199. para.1, p.
 2 of the Regulations for the Implementation of the Law on Public Education – “Transfer to another class in the same school”.